dbinoj/moodle-logstore_graylog/README.md

 The array in `other` column in standard logstore is sent as a JSON string as of now.
 Users can use the "JSON Extractor" feature of Graylog in the `other` field to store them as separate fields in Graylog.

-Please use [Github Issues](https://github.com/dbinoj/moodle-logstore_graylog/issues) for bug reports, feature requests and send code contibutions as [Github Pull Requests](https://github.com/dbinoj/moodle-logstore_graylog/pulls).
+Please use [Github Issues](https://github.com/dbinoj/moodle-logstore_graylog/issues) for bug reports, feature requests and send code contributions as [Github Pull Requests](https://github.com/dbinoj/moodle-logstore_graylog/pulls).

 Installation
 --